nielskee/draft-articles/tech-hiring-pt1.md

 > research and discovery to iterative development, rollout and
 > long-term maintenance.

 This is great.
-It gives a flavour not just of the the tools and the technology, but also of the people and the team dynamic.
-And then, oh lordy, this:
+It gives a sense of the role, but also of the people and the overall team focus.
+And then, oh wow, this:

 > What you can expect
 >